statsig-io/docs/docs/infrastructure/statsig_ip_ranges.md

 ---

 Statsig reserves the following IP addresses and ranges for use by its services.
-If you have a network policy set up inside your systems, you should allowlist all of the IPs below or select IPs based on the direction of network traffic.
+If you have a network policy set up inside your systems, you should allowlist all of the IPs below or select IPs based on the direction of network requests.

 ## Outbound (Statsig -> Your Servers)